kmorning/katacoda-scenarios/kube-localstorage-zfs/step1.md

 ## ZFS Setup
-We could use simply a normal folder on the local filesystem for a Kubernetes persistent volume, but instead we'll be using ZFS volume.
+We could simply use a normal folder on the local filesystem for a Kubernetes persistent volume, but instead we'll be using ZFS volume.
 One of the benefits ZFS provides is automatic filesystem compression, which we'll enable in this scenarion.
 We can also use thin provisioning, which we'll cover in a later scenario.

 ## Install ZFS
 First update the package list on both nodes:

-`sudo apt update`{{execute HOST1}}
+master: `sudo apt update`{{execute HOST1}}

-`sudo apt update`{{execute HOST2}}
+node01: `sudo apt update`{{execute HOST2}}

 Excute the following command on both master and worker to install the ZFS package: